To jump or not to jump: Adhesion and viscous dissipation dictate the detachment of coalescing wall-attached bubbles: Introduction

 Coalescence events are ubiquitous and drive numerous natural and industrial phenomena, from gas exchange in aquatic ecosystems \cite{deike2022mass, jiang2024abyss} to raindrop formation \cite{low1982collision} and chemical reactors \cite{schluter2021small}.
-In particular, coalescence can affect the efficiency of many industrially relevant processes, such as boiling and gas-evolving chemical reactions \cite{xu2008pool, wang2014intensification} by initiating the removal of surface attached bubbles.
+In particular, by initiating the departure of surface-attached bubbles at smaller sizes and through the release of surface energy rather than relying on buoyancy, coalescence can affect the efficiency of many industrially relevant processes, such as boiling and gas-evolving chemical reactions \cite{xu2008pool, wang2014intensification}.
 In light of the ongoing energy transition, there is particular interest in the role of bubbles in electrochemical systems \cite{wang2009water, zhao2019gas}, where mitigating bubble effects is considered key to enabling cost-effective production of green hydrogen \cite{swiegers2021prospects}.
 Bubbles play a critical role in these systems, as they can block the active surface area, obstruct ion transport pathways and generally affect the mass transport \cite{angulo2020influence,sepahi2022effect}.
-Seeking control of the bubble population via coalescence-induced detachment is a very attractive approach, since it can induce early detachment as compared to the buoyancy limits of the parent bubbles \cite{soto2018coalescence,iwata2022coalescing,lv2021self,park2024coalescence,raza2023coalescence} without the need for external actuation.
+Controlling the bubble population via coalescence-induced detachment is attractive, since it enables earlier detachment compared to the buoyancy limits of the parent bubbles \cite{soto2018coalescence,iwata2022coalescing,lv2021self,park2024coalescence,raza2023coalescence} without external actuation.
 The concept has proven effective in increasing the performance in a micro-electrode model \cite{bashkatov2024performance}.
-However, transferring this approach to practical configurations requires a solid understanding of the conditions under which a coalescence event leads to departure, which is the subject of this letter.
+However, applying this approach to practical system requires understanding the conditions under which coalescence triggers departure, which is the focus of this work.